mosbth/cimage/README.md

 ToDo.

-* Improved support for pre-defined sizes.
-* crop-to-fit, add parameter for offset x and y to enable to define which area is the center of the image from which the crop is done.
 * Show how to integrate with WordPress, shortcodes.
-* Support for resizing opaque images.
 * Clean up code in `CImage.php`.
 * Better errorhandling for invalid dimensions.
-* Crop-to-fit with offste top, bottom, center, left, right, center.
 * Define the color of the background of the resulting image, when loosing transparency.

 v0.3.x (latest)

+* Improved support for pre-defined sizes.
 * Adding grid column size as predefined size, c1-c24 for a 24 column grid.
 Configure in `img.php`.
 * Corrected error on naming cache-files using subdir.
 * Corrected calculation error on width & height for crop-to-fit.
 * Adding effects for sharpen, emboss and blur through imageconvolution using matrixes.
+* crop-to-fit, add parameter for offset x and y to enable to define which area is the, implemented as area.
+* Support for resizing opaque images.
+* Center of the image from which the crop is done.
+Improved usage of area to crop.

 v0.3 (2012-10-02)